When is local search both effective and efficient?: Introduction

+As theorists, we can view combinatorial optimization problems as implicitly defining \emph{fitness landscapes} that combine the numeric structure of the `fitness' function to be maximized with the combinatorial structure of which assignments are `adjacent'~\cite{LocalSearch_Book1,LocalSearch_Book4,repCP}.
+Since many local search algorithms stop at local peaks in these fitness landscapes, much work asks questions of effectiveness like ``are these peaks `good enough'?''~\cite{LocalSearch_Book1,LocalSearch_Book3}.
 Such questions of effectiveness can be avoided by focusing on just single-peaked fitness landscapes.
-Or even more stringintly, by focusing on fitness landscapes on the hypercube $\{0,1\}^n$ that are single peaked on every subcube.
+Or even more stringently, by focusing on fitness landscapes on the hypercube of assignments that are single peaked on every subcube.
 These landscapes are known -- depending on the research community -- as semismooth fitness landscapes~\cite{evoPLS}, completely unimodal pseudo-Boolean functions~\cite{completelyUnimodal}, or acyclic unique-sink orientations (AUSOs) of the hypercube~\cite{AUSO_Thesis,AUSO}.
-Semismooth fitness landscapes have a single peak, a short ascent from any starting point to this peak, and nowhere for local search to get `stuck'.
-Thus, local search is effective in finding the best possible result in semismooth landscapes, but can it do so efficiently?
+Semismooth fitness landscapes have a single peak, a short ascent from any starting point to this peak, and have nothing resembling other local peaks to potentially block local search (\cref{prop:semismooth,prop:semismooth_shortAscents}; Hammer et al.~\textcite{completelyUnimodal}, Poelwijk et al.~\textcite{rse2}, and Kaznatcheev~\textcite{evoPLS}; see \cref{sec:background}).
+Local search is effective in finding the best possible result in semismooth landscapes, but can it do so efficiently?